Academics

 Check your TEACH account, inquiry links, account information, fingerprinting.
 If you see “Your DCJS and FBI records have been received,” follow the instructions below.
 Fingerprint records marked “received” on TEACH do not alone satisfy NYCPS’s security clearance requirements.
 Records on TEACH will only indicate if they were received or not, not your current security clearance status.

-3. After about a week or more after Step 2, you should get a “nomination” letter from PETS that states “Congratulations!
-This e-mail confirms that an organization or agency providing services to the New York City Department of Education (NYCDOE) or New York City Public Schools (NYCPS) has nominated you for a position.”
+3. After about a week or more after Step 2, you should get a “nomination” letter at the personal email address that you provided.
+The email will be from PETS and starts with “Congratulations!”
 If you don’t have that letter, allow time to receive it.
-Check all of your e-mail folders.
+Check all of your email folders.
 This is a “nomination” letter.

 Open the Applicant Gateway link.

-You will have about ten days to open the link and complete the steps before the link expires.
+You will have about 10 days to open the link and complete the steps before the link expires.

 5A.
-If ‘Yes,’ your records were previously received: after you fill out the forms in the Applicant Gateway, your records can be reviewed.
+If your records were previously received: after you fill out the forms in the Applicant Gateway, your records can be reviewed.
+You should not need new records and should not have to follow the instructions in the Fingerprint Instruction Form.
 Go to step 6.

 Unfortunately, you cannot confirm your security clearance status in the Applicant Gateway or using your TEACH account.